 The JuxtaFlow® Renal Assist Device (RAD)

-Roivios is developing a first-of-its-kind treatment designed to prevent AKI in patients undergoing cardiac surgery with pre-existing renal insufficiency.
+Roivios is developing a first-of-its-kind treatment designed to sustain or enhance kidney function in patients undergoing cardiac surgery with pre-existing renal insufficiency.

 Meet our Team